-“Articulation” refers to how we start our notes, in contrast to “Phrasing“, which is about where we take the notes once they are already started.
+The word “articulation” refers to how we start our notes.
+Whereas left hand articulation refers to how (and when) we place our fingers on the string, on this page we will look at how we start our notes with the bow.
+Articulation is all about the beginnings of notes, in contrast to “phrasing“, which is about where we take the notes (musically) once they are already started.
 From the gentlest, most imperceptible start (da niente) to the most dramatic sforzando, there is a world of possibilities available to us, a huge artistic palette.
 The sensitivity and variety of our note starts contributes greatly to the artistry of our playing.

 In speech we have vowels and consonants.
 In music also.
 In speech, as in music, there are many different degrees of articulation from the hardest, clearest, most percussive starts of the letters like K, T, P (these are the ones that can spray spittle or rosin dust), to the smoothest totally unarticulated sounds of the vowels, passing through the more mildly articulated consonants of V, F, J etc. The ultimate legato (slur) for a string player is the equivalent to a singer’s sequence of notes on an unchanging vowel.